MarcGuiot/globsframework/README.md

   child : https://github.com/MarcGuiot/globs-view
 * to implement a graphql api : https://github.com/MarcGuiot/globs-graphql (no dependency except antlr graphql.g4, do not response to query on schema : I use graphql-java for that.)
+* Glob can also be generated directly in bytecode via ASM https://github.com/MarcGuiot/globs-generate

 A GlobType interface: